BhavyaSatija54/Equity-Deep-Learning-for-Option-Volatility-Forecasting/README.md

 2. Install dependencies: `pandas`, `numpy`, `tensorflow`, `scikit-learn`, `matplotlib`.
 3. Supply your own SPX option dataset (grid + features CSVs) in the expected format, or adapt the data-loading section to your source.

-> Note: this file was reconstructed from the project's full code listing, so some deeply nested indentation may need small fixes before it runs end-to-end — treat it as the complete reference implementation rather than a plug-and-play script.

 ## Tech stack